How It Works

 Timeout 2s

-What it measures: UDP round-trip time, independent of ICMP.
+What it measures: UDP round-trip time and packet loss, independent of ICMP.
 Sends a minimal DNS A-record query and times the response.
-This is a real UDP round-trip, not just an ICMP echo.
+This is a real UDP round-trip, not just an ICMP echo — and it now runs on every platform including iOS.

 Why it matters: Some networks treat ICMP differently from real traffic — lower priority, rate limiting, or filtering.
-UDP probes via DNS provide a second latency measurement using actual data-plane traffic.
+UDP probes via DNS provide a second latency measurement using actual data-plane traffic, and a real UDP loss signal (PEP doesn't repair UDP loss, so this stays honest on GEO where TCP/ICMP loss is masked).
 On networks with ICMP deprioritization, you'll see UDP RTT match TCP/HTTP while ICMP shows higher latency.
+UDP loss + RTT/jitter feed the Voice MOS estimate (see Voice MOS and Jitter below).

 Implementation: Builds a raw DNS query packet (A record for www.google.com), sends it over SOCK_DGRAM to port 53, and verifies the transaction ID in the response.
 No DNS library needed — the query is ~30 bytes.